Toyota Extended Warranty: Cost, Coverage and Plans

 What happens if I sell my car before the extended warranty expires?

 You can transfer the extended warranty to the new owner if you sell your car to a private party before the warranty has expired.
+It’s free to transfer, but it can only be transferred once.

-Can I use my Toyota extended warranty at any dealership?
+Can Toyota deny extended warranty claims?

 Article sources